dalijolijo/bitcloud-node-manager/docker/README.md

 ```

 ## Bitcloud Node Manager
-The integrated Bitcloud RPC Server will download the blockchain bootstrap and will synced to the current block height.
+The integrated Bitcloud Masternode Server will download the blockchain bootstrap and will synced to the current block height.

-Now view your Bitcloud Node Manager: http://localhost
+Now view your Bitcloud Node Manager with: http://localhost

 **Hint:** If the Bitcloud Node Manager docker container is running on a server you must establish a tunnel for port 80 to use localhost.